Chiropractic Techniques in Austin

-This technique was developed by Donald Harrison, PhD, DC, MSE in 1980.
+This technique was developed by Donald Harrison, Ph.D., DC, MSE in 1980.
 The basic goal is to restore abnormal spinal postures to normal so that your spine can better resist the forces of gravity and distribute loads evenly throughout the spine and extremities.
-These adjustments increase ranges of motion and can help prevent further degeneration.
+These adjustments increase the ranges of motion and can help prevent further degeneration.
 Abnormal postures are set up in MIRROR-IMAGE* postures, and full spine adjustments are performed using drop tables or with a hand-held instrument.
-X-rays are generally used with this technique for pathology, bio-mechanical analysis of spinal misalignment and for spinal curves.
+X-rays are used with this technique for pathology, biomechanical analysis of spinal misalignment, and spinal curves.
 They are also used to monitor spinal changes to normal alignment.

-Chiropractic Biophysics (CBP) is the most published chiropractic technique with over 125 peer reviewed spine and chiropractic research publications.
-For more information on CBP, visit their website at www.idealspine.com.
+Chiropractic Biophysics (CBP) is the most published chiropractic technique with over 125 peer-reviewed spine and chiropractic research publications.
+For more information on CBP, visit their website.

-The Toggle Recoil adjustment is a specific, effective and gentle technique used to correct subluxations of the upper neck (C1 and C2, also known as the Atlas and/or Axis).
-This adjustment is performed with a firm pressure on the subluxated vertebra as the head piece of the table “drops” a short distance.
-Most patients feel as though very little or nothing has happened, although correction of this area has many far reaching benefits.
+The Toggle Recoil adjustment is a specific, effective, and gentle technique used to correct subluxations of C1 (Atlas) and C2 (Axis) in the upper neck.
+This adjustment is performed with firm pressure on the subluxated vertebra as the headpiece of the table “drops” a short distance.
+Most patients feel as though very little or nothing has happened, although correction of this area has many far-reaching benefits.
 The adjusting force occurs with great speed, followed by a swift withdrawal of the contact point of the adjusting hand.
 A Toggle Recoil adjustment, when delivered correctly, is very well tolerated and extremely effective.

 The area of the upper neck, just below the skull, is where the brain stem connects to the spinal cord.
-The scope of effects which occur in the body as a result of subluxations here are vast.
-In fact it is impossible to have a fully functioning body if there is nerve interference in this area.
-The brain stem is the main communication system between the brain and the body and directly effects breathing, heart rate, sleep, headaches, vision, hearing, digestion, allergies, elimination, reproduction and essentially all bodily functions.
+The scope of effects that occur in the body as a result of subluxations here is vast.
+In fact, it is impossible to have a fully functioning body if there is nerve interference in this area.
+The brain stem is the main communication system between the brain and the body and directly affects breathing, heart rate, sleep, headaches, vision, hearing, digestion, allergies, elimination, reproduction, and essentially all bodily functions.